nathanpitman/Personal-Website/src/content/posts/scratching-an-itch-to-build-a-game.md

 ---
 slug: scratching-the-itch-to-build-a-game
-draft: true
 title: Scratching the itch to build a game
 date: 2026-04-11
+description: From BBC Micro to browser - how nostalgia for text adventures, a dog-eared Ken Williams memoir, and some late-night Replit sessions led to a mobile-friendly port of Colossal Cave Adventure, built entirely on iOS.
 tags:
   - Games
   - AI
-description: From BBC Micro to browser — how nostalgia for text adventures, a dog-eared Ken Williams memoir, and some late-night Replit sessions led to a mobile-friendly port of Colossal Cave Adventure, built entirely on iOS.
 ---

 Like many of you reading this, I grew up on computers.
 My earliest memories are of a BBC Micro which we had plugged into our CRT TV in the lounge, loading Elite from a tape drive, and hoping it didn't fail ten minutes in.
 Typing game code out from magazines line by line... only to discover I'd made a typo.